epicentre-msf/carbon-travel-app/Methodology.md

 ## Project genesis

-This project stems from the collaboration between the [**CLIMATE SMART MSF**](https://msfintl.sharepoint.com/:u:/r/sites/ClimateSmartMSF/SitePages/Main-Page.aspx?csf=1&web=1&e=8t2nc5), a TIC (Transformational Investment capacity) project hosted by MSF Canada and OCG, and the [Data Science Team](https://epicentre-msf.github.io/gallery/) at [Epicentre](https://epicentre.msf.org/).
+This project stems from the collaboration between the [**CLIMATE SMART MSF**](https://msfintl.sharepoint.com/:u:/r/sites/ClimateSmartMSF/SitePages/Main-Page.aspx?csf=1&web=1&e=8t2nc5), a TIC (Transformational Investment capacity) project co-sponsored by MSF Canada and OCG, and the [Data Science Team](https://epicentre-msf.github.io/gallery/) at [Epicentre](https://epicentre.msf.org/).

 The initial goal of the project was to help minimise MSF flight travel emissions by providing a tool that could find the best location to host the many meetings and trainings that the movement organises.
 After discussion with carbon analysts, it was quickly realised that a dashboard providing key analysis and visualisation of MSF travel data would be greatly beneficial for carbon analyst work but also to raise awareness across MSF.

 For any general enquiries regarding the project or the **Climate Smart MSF** please contact **Maëlle CHARRIER** (Maelle.CHARRIER@geneva.msf.org).
 For technical enquiries regarding the app, please contact **Hugo SOUBRIER** (hugo.soubrier@epicentre.msf.org) or **Paul CAMPBELL** (paul.campbell@epicentre.msf.org).
 The code for the app is available on the [Epicentre GitHub](https://github.com/epicentre-msf) where you can also [report an issue](https://github.com/epicentre-msf/carbon-travel-app/issues)

 ## Data source

 The travel data are gathered from different sources depending on the travel agencies used by MSF entities.
 These data are cleaned and compiled before visualisations.
 These data can be exported from the App using the *download data* button.